Public outreach and education

-To educate the public about grade-crossing safety, the company has dramatically expanded its participation in Operation Lifesaver, a national, nonprofit education and awareness program dedicated to ending tragic collisions, fatalities and injuries at highway-rail grade crossings and on railroad rights of way.
+To educate the public about grade-crossing safety, the company actively supports Operation Lifesaver, a national, nonprofit education and awareness program dedicated to ending tragic collisions, fatalities and injuries at highway-rail grade crossings and on railroad rights of way.

-In 2016, employee volunteers from G&W railroads made 527 Operation Lifesaver presentations to more than 96,000 schoolchildren, school bus and truck drivers, law enforcement personnel, first responders and other individuals to discuss the importance of rail-crossing safety.
+Since 2015, employee volunteers from G&W railroads have made more than 2,400 Operation Lifesaver presentations to more than 350,000 schoolchildren, school bus and truck drivers, law enforcement personnel, first responders and other individuals to discuss the importance of rail-crossing safety.